ohshitgorillas/autocorrect_generator_espanso/README.md

 ### Viewing Optimization Results

 Use the `--reports` flag to see detailed information about:
+- **`collisions.txt`**: Words that produce the same typo and their frequency ratios
+- **`conflicts_*.txt`**: Corrections removed as redundant and the blocking pattern responsible for each removal
 - **`patterns.txt`**: Which patterns were generalized and which were rejected (with reasons)
-- **`conflicts_*.txt`**: Which corrections were removed as redundant and which blocking pattern caused each removal
+- **`stats.csv`**: Machine-readable statistics in CSV format for analysis and tracking performance over time
 - **`summary.txt`**: Overall statistics showing how many patterns and conflicts were found

-These reports are invaluable for understanding EntropPy's decisions and verifying correct behavior.
+These reports can be invaluable for understanding EntropPy's decisions and verifying corrections.

 ---